joindeed/prisma-auth/README.md

 ## Usage

-1. Define auth annotations as Prisma comments (see above, not tripple slash)
+1. Define @Auth annotations as Prisma comments (see above, note tripple slash)

 2. Define role matchers per each Prisma model in this fashion: